Azure/autorest/Documentation/building-code.md

 Prior to executing `gulp` to build and then test the code, make sure that the latest tools are setup for your build environment.

  >gulp test

+### Troubleshooting
+#### Strong Name Validation Errors

+If you're running Windows and get errors like this while building:

+> Unhandled Exception: System.IO.FileLoadException: Could not load file or assembly 'AutoRest, Version=0.17.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35' or one of its dependencies.
+Strong name validation failed.
+(Exception from HRESULT: 0x8013141A) ---> System.Security.SecurityException: Strong name validation failed.
+(Exception from HRESULT: 0x8013141A)

+It means you need to disable strong name validation on your dev box:

+`"C:\Program Files (x86)\Microsoft SDKs\Windows\v10.0A\bin\NETFX 4.6.1 Tools\sn.exe" -Vr *`
+`"C:\Program Files (x86)\Microsoft SDKs\Windows\v10.0A\bin\NETFX 4.6.1 Tools\x64\sn.exe" -Vr *`

 ### Running AutoRest
 #### Command Line